-"...purchased of Robert Sharpe one acre of limestone landon Plumb tree branch otherways called Scale’s creek to be laid off as I please. under these restrictions.
-I am not to enter his fense on the South side of the road, nor to include his spring on the N. side of the road.
+Purchased of Robert Sharpe one acre of limestone land on Plumb Tree branch otherways called Scale’s creek to be laid off as I please, under these restrictions.
+I am not to enter his fence on the South side of the road, nor to include his spring on the N. side the road.
 I give him 40/3 for it.
-Watt Mousley present at making the bargain."
+Watt Mousley present at making the bargain.2

-This parcel which Jefferson described as being on Plumb Tree Branch north of the Three notched road has been located on the upper reaches of what is now called Limestone Creek where it intersects route 250.
-The land is part of the Everona Formation which runs as a narrow band from Fauquier Country to the Hardware River in Albemarle County, averaging about 100 feet wide.
-It is the only source of concentrated limestone east of the Blue Ridge Mountains in Central Virginia.
-Jefferson describes this vein of limestone in his Notes on the States of Virginia.
+Jefferson's four acres of limestone land, which he described as being on Plumb Tree Branch north of Three Notch'd Road, have been located on the upper reaches of what is now called Limestone Creek where it intersects Route 250.
+The land is part of the Everona Formation, which runs as a narrow band from Fauquier County to the Hardware River in Albemarle County, averaging about 100 feet wide.
+It is the only source of concentrated limestone east of the Blue Ridge Mountains in Central Virginia.7 Jefferson described this vein of limestone in his Notes on the State of Virginia.8

 Jefferson owned one other tract of limestone land, which he purchased from his brother, Randolph Jefferson, and for which there is a deed dated April 1796.9 Jefferson added this tract to the 1794 land-roll describing it as: "66 2/3 [acres] Limestone. an undivided sixth of 400. acres on waters of Hardware. patd. by Philip Mayo.
 Sep.
 1. 1749."10